serebrov/serebrov.github.io-hugo/content/posts/2012-04-03-vim-replace-word-with-yanked-text.md

 <!-- more -->

-At this point we have a couple of choices to continue pasting `new_name`:
+At this point, we have a couple of choices to continue pasting `new_name`:

 * Option 1: `gvy` (`gv` - reselect last selection, `y` - copy) to reselect `new_name` and copy it again and then do `viwp` on another word
 * Option 2: use `viw"0p` on another word, here `"0p` will paste from `0` register (the default register now contains `old_name` and `"0` register contains the previously `yank`ed `new_name`)